Spatial modeling of shot conversion in soccer to single out goalscoring ability: Introduction

 Association football or Soccer is arguably the most popular sport in the world.
 Along with the excitement involved with the international fixtures, millions of viewers across the world also watch the club football on a regular basis.
 And with the ever-growing competitive nature of the sport, the field of soccer analytics is becoming more important with every passing day.
 The most interesting aspect about soccer is that it is a dynamic game and a team's success relies both on team strategies and individual player contributions.
 Hence, it is generally more difficult to develop sophisticated statistical methods for soccer as compared to, say baseball, where events are more discrete.

 In soccer, the soccer-ball is certainly like the principal atom in the game, around which the players on the pitch trace their path.
-In soccer, a shot gives momentum to the atom of the game, read soccer ball, to reach its intended destination, the back of the net.
+Here, a shot gives momentum to the atom of the game, read soccer ball, to reach its intended destination, the back of the net.
 In this aspect, shooting ability of a player has always been a key factor in building team strategies, as the outcome of a game is decided based on the number of goals scored by the two teams.
-So, it is immensely important to identify players who have great positioning sense and can successfully convert the chances to score more frequently than others.
-And there comes the need to define a measure which can capture the information about a player's positioning sense and how good he is in converting shots to goals.
+In this paper, we address this particular problem in detail.
+Our primary objective is to develop a new and more efficient model that can successfully capture the effect of different positional and situational variables on how well a player can convert a shot to a goal.
+On a related note, it is also immensely important to identify players who have great positioning sense and can successfully convert the chances to score more frequently than others.
+Following the model we develop, we further define a measure which captures the information about a player's positioning sense and shooting efficiency appropriately.

 A simple way of looking at this problem is to calculate the proportion of shots one converts successfully, which works around the assumption that probability of scoring a goal is the same for all shots taken by a certain player.
 While it gives some idea about the efficiency of a striker, it has its shortcomings and would fail to serve the purpose from many aspects.
-For example, this crude measure only gives the percentage of shots converted successfully, but it does not tell anything about the players' positioning senses.
+This crude measure only gives the percentage of shots converted successfully, but it does not tell anything about the players' positioning senses.
 Besides, this measure fails to identify difficulty of chances.
 For example, a player scoring 2 goal from 4 shots, all from several yards out of the box is considered equally efficient as another who scores 1 from 2 shots from inside the box, and that is definitely not the case.
-Naturally, one should take into account many other factors - location, time, type of play, how the shot was taken and opponents being some examples - to investigate the conversion rates of soccer players.
+Naturally, one should take into account many other factors - location, time, type of play, how the shot was taken, opponents etc - to investigate the conversion rates of soccer players.